Loading Events

 08:00 - 09:15

-Dr. Katharine Smart is the past president of the Canadian Medical Association (CMA), where in 2021, she became the 10th woman to serve in the organization’s 155-year history.
+Dr. Smart is a past president of the Canadian Medical Association (CMA), where in 2021 she became the 10th woman to serve in the organization’s 155-year history.
 A fierce and authentic leader, she has become a recognized and respected medical voice in Canada.
 Dr. Smart has been recognized as one of Canada’s 100 Most Powerful Women, with the Medical Post’s Changemaker Media Award and the Waterfalls Global Award.
+In recognition of her advocacy for primary care and family medicine she received an honourary membership from the Canadian Family Physicians of Canada.
+She has held many leadership positions including president of the Yukon Medical Association.
+She sits on the boards of Ronald McDonald House charities, ACTUA a STEM education outreach organization for youth and SE Health.

 Dr. Smart’s clinical work has spanned the breadth of Pediatrics.
 She started her career as a pediatric emergency medicine physician at the Alberta Children’s Hospital in Calgary.
 She has worked in Australia, Vancouver and across Canada’s north.
 Her current clinical focus is providing care to children who have experienced adverse childhood events using a model of social pediatrics in the Yukon.
+For this work she was recognized with a Yukon 125 commemorative medal awarded for impact and embodiment of the values of leadership and reconcilliation.

 Friday, November 15, 2024